Rappsilber-Laboratory/xidocs/md/xiview.md

 ### 1. Filtering Data ###

 One of the main benefits of XiView is the ability to filter the dataset based on various attributes.
 A description of the full set of the available attributes and operations can be found here on the [Filter Bar](./views/filterBar.html "Filter Bar") page.
+Changes to the filtered dataset are immediately reflected in all open views.

 ### 2. Importing MetaData ###